Countdown to Final Crisis: Mary Marvel, Holly Robinson, and Harley Quinn

-Mary Batson awakens from a coma after the events of The Trials of Shazam! in which she lost her abilities mid-flight due to the death of Shazam, and fell three miles.
+Mary Batson awakens from a coma after the events of The Trials of Shazam!, in which she lost her abilities mid-flight due to the death of Shazam and fell three miles.
 She seeks Freddy Freeman, who paid her hospital bills, and consults Madame Xanadu, who fails to locate Freddy and warns Mary not to go to Gotham City.
-Ignoring her, Mary is chased by thugs through the Gotham subway, and finds the former Kahndaqi Embassy, where Black Adam has been hiding.
+Ignoring her, Mary is chased by thugs through the Gotham subway, and finds the former Kahndaqi embassy, where Black Adam has been hiding.
 Adam appears, saves Mary, and, following a discussion, transfers his powers to Mary.
-Mary acquires the powers of Adam, Isis, and Osiris as a result.

-Soon after getting these powers, she battles a demon composed of stillborns.
 Mary eventually locates Billy, who explains that he has replaced the wizard Shazam and that Freddy will replace him.
 Billy scolds Mary for taking Black Adam's powers and Mary protests that she will use them for good.
 In Gotham, Mary encounters former super-villain Riddler at a crime scene.
-Mary stops Clayface with excessive violence.
 Riddler suggests she seek a mentor while Eclipso watches with interest.

-Mary seeks out Zatanna, who senses a new darkness in Mary.
-Zatanna brings Mary to her home, Shadowcrest, where she trains her.
-Mary suffers a sudden mood swing and challenges Zatanna to battle, wielding one of her magic rods.
-Eclipso observes as Zatanna turns Mary's own lightning against her and banishes her from Shadowcrest.

 In the Chinese Market, Mary meets Klarion the Witch Boy, who tries to get some of her power.
 After Eclipso attempts to corrupt Mary, the Shadowpact take notice of Mary's activities, and attack Mary and Eclipso, who are overwhelmed and escape.
 Eclipso takes Mary to meet Darkseid, who offers to show her true darkness.
 Upon observing his treatment of people as mere puppets, Mary attacks him.
 An interruption by DeSaad allows Mary to escape.
 Eclipso talks Mary into returning to Darkseid and submitting to his authority, suggesting that she can usurp his powers if she grows strong enough.
 The asteroid on which Mary and Eclipso are standing is destroyed by a stray shot from the Dominators and Monarch's armies.
 After Eclipso teleports her to safety, Mary blasts Eclipso with her own black diamond after realizing that Eclipso was only interested in selling her to Darkseid as a concubine in exchange for power.
 Eclipso manages to wrest the diamond from Mary's grasp, and leaves, telling her that she is once again alone.
 Eclipso then attempts to kill Mary, but finds that she is too strong.
 During their battle, Mary calls down the lightning, which strikes the two of them, causing Mary to fall into the ocean and wash up on the shores of Themiscyra.